-Dynacin is a prescription medication approved by the Food and Drug Administration (FDA) more than 40 years ago for the treatment of infections.
-Dynacin may be prescribed to help control symptoms and prevent disease progression in mild cases of rheumatic arthritis.
-Dynacin may be referred to by its drug name, Minocycline.
+Dynacin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat infections.
+Dynacin is sometimes prescribed off-label to treat rheumatoid arthritis.
+Dynacin is also referred to by its drug name, minocycline.
 Minocycline is also sold under the brand name Minocin.

 Dynacin is an antibiotic of the tetracycline class.
-Dynacin is also classed as a disease-modifying anti-rheumatic drug (DMARD).
-Dynacin is believed to work in rheumatic arthritis by lowering levels of certain chemicals that promote inflammation.
+Dynacin is also considered a disease-modifying anti-rheumatic drug (DMARD).
+The exact mechanism of Dynacin in treating rheumatoid arthritis is unknown.
+It is believed to work by lowering levels of certain proteins that promote inflammation that causes tissue damage.

 How do I take it?

-If you experience more serious side effects, including chest pain, confusion, yellowing of the skin or eyes, muscle weakness, watery or bloody diarrhea, or joint pain with fever and swelling, stop using Dynacin and tell your doctor immediately.
+If you experience chest pain, confusion, yellowing of the skin or eyes, muscle weakness, watery or bloody diarrhea, or joint pain with fever and swelling, stop using Dynacin and tell your doctor immediately.

 Minocycline — Drugs.com

 We never share your personal information with anyone.